dora-team/dora.dev/hugo/content/research/2024/errata.md

 ### Errata in `v.2024.3`

 **p.
+37** The description of Figure 9 should be "Impacts of AI adoption on development workflows."

+**p.
 116** "Individual Performance and" should be "Individual Performance and Well-being"

 **p.
 116** "Product Performanc" should be "Product Performance"